eLvErDe/docker-ewbf-cuda-zcash-miner/README.md

 ## Test it locally

 ```
-earthlablux/ewbf-cuda-zcash-miner:latest (if you want to use provided image from docker hub directly)
+nvidia-docker pull earthlablux/ewbf-cuda-zcash-miner:latest (if you want to use provided image from docker hub directly)
 nvidia-docker run -it --rm ewbf-cuda-zcash-miner /root/miner --help
 ```